WEEK 04: Appropriation and African American Music

 • Minstrel Shows

 The most popular form of entertainment in America from about 1840-1920.
-White entertainers performing comedy and music having dressed up in blackface.
+White entertainers performing comedy and music having dressed up in Blackface.

 • Travesty

 Dressing and or making oneself up as a person with a different position in society than your own.
-For instance, men in a comedy troupe dressing up as women for comic effect, or white performers putting on blackface.
+For instance, men in a comedy troupe dressing up as women for comic effect, or White performers putting on Blackface.

 • The politics of self-representation

-The idea that iff a group in a privileged position (men, white people, straight people, wealthy people, able-bodied people, etc) in a society largely controls the media or other means of representing reality in a culture, there are political ramifications.
+The idea that iff a group in a privileged position (men, White people, straight people, wealthy people, able-bodied people, etc) in a society largely controls the media or other means of representing reality in a culture, there are political ramifications.
 People with different identities should be representing themselves, rather than being represented by those with the power to control representation.

 • Jes' Grew®